-Case management entities include (local) county social service boards and private case management agencies.
-Any case management agencies or individuals who meet the minimum provider requirements are eligible to provide case management services.
+Currently, the only case management entities that provide services are (local) county social service boards.
+However, other case management agencies or individuals who meet the minimum provider requirements are eligible to provide case management services.
 QSP enrollment books are available on the Department of Human Services website.
 Interested parties may also request a copy of the enrollment book directly from the Department of Human Services.
 Technical assistance is provided upon request.

-Organizational Structure: The State Medicaid Agency operates the Technology Dependent Waiver via the North Dakota Department of Human Services, Medical Services Division.
+The North Dakota Department of Human Services, Medical Services Division is the operating agency and will administer the Waiver.